data1050/data1050.github.io/index.md

 - Build & deploy a distributed processing pipeline at scale (MapReduce, **Spark**)
 - Deploy websites and apps (Heroku, AWS, GCP)

-Other details can be found in the Syllabus linked above and on the DATA 1050 Interal Course Website.
+Other details can be found in the Syllabus linked above.
+If you have any questions, please reach out to the instructor and course TAs.